frrad/dogreport/README.md

-install with go get
+install with `go get github.com/frrad/dogreport`

-config is in ~/.dogreport
+config is in `~/.dogreport`

-a blank config should be added on first run just edit the username and password and you're good to go
+A blank config should be added on first run.
+Just edit the username and password and you're good to go!